FeroxFoxxo/MQReawakened/README.md

 #### The logo above was made by Z6mbie through vector art.
 Big thanks to him for the design!

-MQReawaken is a private server meant for educational use only.
+MQReawaken is a private server meant for **non-commercial, educational use only**.
 It's built off the Ultima server emulator, written by the guys at [ServUO](https://github.com/ServUO/ServUO/), as well as [Asset Studio](https://github.com/Perfare/AssetStudio), by Perfare, and heavily modified.

-**This project is for non-commercial, educational use only.**

-I am completely unaffiliated with any prior remake attempts.
-This has just been a project to progress my own knowledge of C#.

 ### Prerequisites